NicoTerabyte/neovim_learning/README.md

-# let's get back to kickstart neovim
+# let's get back to kickstart/nvChad neovim
 The configuration of the file, it's where you have all the stuff related to your neovim.
-Just fo example you can find there lazy vim that is the plugin manager and other stuff just right there.

-it is written in lua and there different settings of keybinding and keymaps
+Just fo example you can find there lazy vim that is the plugin manager and other stuff just right there. it is written in lua and there different settings of keybinding and keymaps.
+By the way I changed to **nvChad** recently because it was setted up better and

+## keeping track of some useful tools to make my use of nvChad better and easier
+The ff command in normal mode is used to make you able to search files during the use of nvim but only when you use nvdash plugin that can be triggered by the : followed by the nvdash command.

+the <leader> + h command will bring out a terminal interface down the

 ## lsp
 language server protocol, in short neovim speaks a protocol for language servers and needs to know how to do that and how you can make it.